-

 1. Introduction

-Lithium-ion batteries (LIBs), serving as the core of modern energy storage, directly determine the performance of electric vehicles and smart devices.
-The “heart” of the battery: the electrode sheet—relies critically on electrode flexibility, a core metric impacting battery lifespan and safety.
-Brittle electrode sheets can crack and pulverize during charge/discharge cycles, leading to capacity fade and even safety hazards.
+The performance of modern energy storage, from electric vehicles to smart devices, hinges on lithium-ion batteries.
+At the heart of these batteries lies the electrode, whose electrode flexibility is a critical factor influencing both cycle life and safety.
+Brittle electrodes can crack and pulverize during charge-discharge cycles, leading to rapid capacity fade and potential safety hazards.
 How can electrode sheets achieve both strength and pliability?
 This article unveils the technical key behind battery performance: electrode flexibility, and deciphers IEST Instrument advanced testing solutions.

 Figure 1.
 Lithium Battery Electrode Sheet